-Food is DNA and information, and every time we make a choice to put something into our mouths, we are choosing between health or harm.
-When we see patients at Parsley Health suffering from acne and other skin disorders, one of the first things we do is address diet and any underlying food sensitivities .
+Every time we make a choice to put something into our mouths, we are choosing between health or harm.
+When we see patients at Parsley Health suffering from acne and other skin disorders, one of the first things we do is address their diet and any underlying food sensitivities .

 The skin is the largest organ in the body and is one of our main sources of detoxification through its pores.
-The skin requires many nutrients and processes to function optimally and unfortunately, many doctors and patients have been conditioned to look at each organ system as being separate from one another.
+The skin requires many nutrients and processes to function optimally, but unfortunately, many doctors and patients have been conditioned to look at each organ system as being separate from one another.

-At Parsley Health, our doctors understand that every organ is affected by the other and view the body as a whole.
-One example of this is “the allergic triad”, a well-documented syndrome which includes allergies , asthma, and eczema.
-While conventional medicine acknowledges that these three conditions are associated with one another, the treatments generally consist of medications that suppress the immune system in each of the affected areas: the lungs, nasopharyngeal mucosa, and the skin.
+At Parsley Health, our medical providers understand that every organ is affected by the other and view the body as a whole.
+One example of this is the "allergic triad," a well-documented syndrome that includes allergies , asthma, and eczema.
+While conventional medicine acknowledges that these three conditions are associated with one another, the treatments generally consist of medications that suppress the immune system in each of the affected areas: the lungs, the nasopharyngeal mucosa, and the skin.

-Our doctors know that in any syndrome or expression of illness, there are usually underlying root causes that can tie them all together.
-The majority of the time, if there is a skin-related problem, the root cause can be traced to a digestive problem, detoxification disorder, or a mental/emotional issue that hasn’t yet been addressed.
+Parsley medical providers know that in any syndrome or expression of illness, there are usually underlying root causes that can tie them all together.
+The majority of the time, if there is a skin-related problem, the root cause can be traced to a digestive problem, a detoxification disorder, or a mental/emotional issue that hasn’t yet been addressed.

-During our 75 minute initial visit at Parsley Health, we dig deep into our patients’ histories to undercover the underlying causes of their symptoms.
-We come up with a plan that includes recommendations on nutrition, exercise, relaxation and spirituality, supplements , lab testing, and sometimes medications.
+During your first medical visit at Parsley Health, your medical provider will dig deep into your health history to uncover the underlying causes of your symptoms.
+Your medical team will come up with a plan that includes recommendations on nutrition, exercise, stress management, supplements, lab testing, and medications as needed.

-For skin conditions, just like in any other type of condition, there are particular foods and nutrients that can specifically aid in recovery.
+As with any other type of health condition, there are particular foods and nutrients that can specifically aid in recovering your skin health.

 A randomized control trial from 2008 which was published in the British Journal of Dermatology, showed that after 20 weeks of daily supplementation with 5.4 grams of DHA, a fatty acid found in fish oil, there was significant improvement in symptoms and IgE blood levels in eczema patients, as evidenced by improved SCORAD (severity scoring of atopic dermatitis) index (1).
 Omega-3 fish oils can also help decrease depression, which has also been linked to excessive inflammation (5, 6).